-are excited to announce our newest project to support our mission of preservation, conservation, and enhancement of our beautiful resource.
+The Friends of Endicott Park mission is the preservation, conservation, and enhancement of our beautiful resource.
 Endicott Park.
-We are raising funds to support the restoration of the Townley Family Children’s Barn
+We are raising funds to support the restoration of the Townley Family Children’s Barn.

 The Friends of Endicott Park’s current initiative is raising the funds and providing assistance towards the renovation of the Children’s Barn.
 This unique historical structure is the only known example of this architectural design in New England.
 It is one of only three buildings left of the farm complex that was once the thriving “gentlemen’s farm” of William C. Endicott, Secretary of War under President Cleveland and a direct descendant of the Massachusetts Governor, John Endicott.

 The children’s barn is home to our beloved horse and pony, goats, pigs, rabbits and chickens.
 All our animals provide enjoyment and education for the visiting public.
 The barn provides subject matter for local artists and is a cornerstone in the preservation mission of our organization.
 This structure may soon provide one of the few remaining opportunities in this area for people of all ages to up close and personal with live farm animals.
 It’s difficult to quantify the importance of this building.

 With your help, we have been able to complete the following:

 - All windows replaced